MakJustCode/makjustcode/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on https://makenson.com.
-- 🌱 I’m currently learning C# and ASP.NET.
+- 🌱 I’m currently learning TypeScript.
 - 👯 I’m looking to collaborate on Unity Games.
-- 🤔 I’m looking for help with C# and ASP.NET.
+- 🤔 I’m looking for help with TypeScript.
-- 💬 Ask me about React.js, HTML, and CSS.
+- 💬 Ask me about React, JavaScrit, HTML, and CSS.
 - ⚡ Fun fact: I build PC's on spare time.

 const welcome = (hello) => {